-To discuss your interest in postdoctoral study at the Hussman School, contact Ph.D. program director Daniel Kreiss.
+To discuss your interest in postdoctoral study at UNC Hussman, contact Ph.D. program director Lucinda Austin.

-Over the last 50 years, the School of Media and Journalism has been at the forefront of inquiry into the nature of communication and how changing media technologies and practices affect our lives as citizens in democracy, as humans with health needs, and as consumers in a competitive marketplace.
+Over the last 50 years, the Hussman School of Journalism and Media has been at the forefront of inquiry into the nature of communication and how changing media technologies and practices affect our lives as citizens in democracy, as humans with health needs, and as consumers in a competitive marketplace.

-Hussman School faculty and students focus their research on five areas of study:
+UNC Hussman faculty and students focus their research on five areas of study:

-Discuss your interest in research at the Hussman School with Daniel Kreiss.
+Discuss your interest in research at the Hussman School with Lucinda Austin.
 Then apply online between Sept.
 15 and Nov.
-15, 2019, to receive consideration for a postdoctoral appointment starting in summer 2020.
+15, 2021, to receive consideration for a postdoctoral appointment starting in summer 2022.